MVAV/mvav.github.io/MentorHowTo.md

 - Repeate and go around in the other direction (prompt for a different category)
 - Set ground rules
   - 5 minute turns writing code
-  - MUST listen to group for input before writing code
+  - Typer must listen to group for input before writing code (they can contribute ideas when they aren't typing)
-  - no code gets written until the WHOLE group understands what the goal is)
+  - No code gets written until the WHOLE group understands the goal

 ## Exercise
 - Robots have three core components: Sensing, thinking, and doing